vijayraavi/elasticsearch/API-Implementation.md

 	If the POST operation is successful, the Web API framework creates an HTTP response with status code 200 (OK) and the details of the customer as the message body.
 However, in this case, according to the HTTP protocol, a POST operation should return status code 201 (Created) and the response message should include the URI of the newly created resource in the Location header of the response message.

-	To provide these features, return your own HTTP response message by using an _HttpResponseMessage_ object.
+	To provide these features, return your own HTTP response message by using the _IHttpActionResult_ interface.
 This approach gives you fine control over the HTTP status code, the headers in the response message, and even the format of the data in the response message body, as shown in the following code example.
-This version of the _CreateNewCustomer_ method conforms more closely to the expectations of client following the HTTP protocol:
+This version of the _CreateNewCustomer_ method conforms more closely to the expectations of client following the HTTP protocol.
+The _Created_ method of the _ApiController_ class constructs the response message from the specified data, and adds the Location header to the results:

 	```C#
 	public class CustomersController : ApiController